Jay-Thesia/LinkedIn_Automatic_Connection_Request_Accept/README.md

 Step 2: Enter your linked in username and password in config.js file

-step 3: run this command and that's all now all of your connection requests are accepted automatically.
+Step 3: run this command and that's all now all of your connection requests are accepted automatically. node LinkedInAccept.js --url= "https://in.linkedin.com/home" --config = "config.json"